requarks/docs-legacy/wiki/prerequisites.md

 > However, it is highly recommended to put a standard web server in front of Wiki.js.
 This ensures you can use features like SSL, multiple websites, caching, etc.
 {.is-info}

-## Node.js native compilation support

-Your system must be able to compile native Node.js addons in order to successfully install Wiki.js dependencies:

-- On **Ubuntu/Debian Linux**: `sudo apt-get install -y build-essential python2.7 python-pip && npm install -g node-gyp`
-- On **RedHat/CentOS/Fedora Linux**: `yum install gcc-c++ make && npm install -g node-gyp` *(You must also install Python 2.7 manually)*
-- On **Windows**: From an elevated command prompt: `npm install -g windows-build-tools node-gyp`
-- On **macOS**: Install the `Command Line Tools` via Xcode *(Xcode -> Preferences -> Downloads)*.
-Then run command `npm install -g node-gyp`

-More info can be found on [node-gyp](https://github.com/nodejs/node-gyp#installation) project page, should you want to review and install the dependencies yourself.

 ## MongoDB
 MongoDB is a free and open-source cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with schemas.